milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 ### ACME Energy
 The screen shot above shows a shot of the editorial calendar for the fictional supply business ACME Energy.
 [Get a hi-res version here](http://www.tilix.uk.s3.amazonaws.com/img/blogs/Acme-Editorial-Trello.png).

-Each of the content pieces given in the map above are clearly identified and scheduled for production.

-Work in Progress includes ......

-The final column shows that only the Careers page has been published to date.
+Pieces from the content map above are clearly identified and scheduled for production.
+The final column shows that the Editorial calendar has been recently done.
+Although it is true to say that this is a living document which is never done!
+Work in Progress is focussed on the Careers page.

 ## More Analysis & Reflection
 In the coming weeks and months I look forward to publishing a series of blog posts which describe what Tilix and I have learnt from tracking the web content in the GB energy market.